How to Be a Good Salesperson

 HubSpot Sales helps with this issue, letting salespeople know when and how often a prospect opened an email.
 With this information, they can follow up at the optimal time.

 Instead of following a script and approaching each prospect with a “one size fits all” mentality, high-performing salespeople are committed to learning as much as they can about a prospect to tailor their message.
-These sales reps understand the unique pain points a prospect is facing and can connect the dots as to why their product specifically solves them.
+These sales reps understand the unique pain points their prospect are facing and can explain why their product is a good fit.

 Salespeople experience more highs and lows in a single week than most professionals do in an entire month.
 Some days, you feel invincible.
 Other days, you wonder if you even belong in sales.

 The successful reps have learned to manage their emotions and stay somewhere in the middle.
 When things are going really well, and almost all of their deals are closing, they remind themselves not to get too cocky.
 When business dies down, they tell themselves not to become demoralized: Sales will pick up soon if they keep chugging.

 In sales, activity is often correlated with results.
 The more emails you send, the more meetings you book.
 The more meetings you book, the more demos you set.
 The more demos you set, the more deals you close.